EdisonJou/simplecaculator/readme.txt

-A simple caculator for computer GUI£º
+A simple caculator for computer GUI.